opendaylight/docs/docs/release-notes/projects/bier.rst

 -------------

 * Is this release compatible with the previous release?
 Yes.
 * Any API changes?
 Yes.
-Some BIER-TE APIs have been added and listed as following. bier/bierman/api/src/main/yang/bier-te-config-api.yang configure-te-node configure-te-label delete-te-babel delete-te-bsl delete-te-si delete-te-bp bier/oam/api/src/main/yang/bier-oam-api@2017-08-08.yang start-echo-request receive-echo-reply
+  Some BIER-TE APIs have been added and listed as following:

+  * bier/bierman/api/src/main/yang/bier-te-config-api.yang
+  * configure-te-node
+  * configure-te-label
+  * delete-te-babel
+  * delete-te-bsl
+  * delete-te-si
+  * delete-te-bp
+  * bier/oam/api/src/main/yang/bier-oam-api@2017-08-08.yang
+  * start-echo-request
+  * receive-echo-reply

 * Any configuration changes?
 None.